Denver Technological Center

 Denver Technological Center, better known as The Denver Tech Center or DTC, is a business and economic trading center located in Colorado in the southeastern portion of the Denver Metropolitan Area, within portions of the cities of Denver and Greenwood Village.
-The DTC roughly corresponds to the area surrounding the I-25 corridor between I-225 and SH 88 (Arapahoe Road) and has a similar business community reputation to Irvine, California.
+The DTC roughly corresponds to the area surrounding the I-25 corridor between I-225 and SH 88 (Arapahoe Road) and has a similar business community reputation to Palo Alto, California.

 The DTC was founded in 1962 on 40 acres.
 It is home to several major businesses and corporations.
 In 2023, its owner Shea Properties stated the park encompassed 908 acres, with a workforce of around 35,000 and around 1,000 companies as tenants.

 History

 Skyline of the Denver Tech Center.

 The Denver Tech Center was founded in 1962 on 40 acres.
 When it was developed in 1962, the Denver Technological Center was "one of the first suburban office parks in the United States," located at the junction of Interstate 25 and Interstate 225.
 George Wallace, a founder of the DTC, had started picking out parcels of land in Arapahoe County before founding the park, including property owned by the Bansbach family.
 John Madden Jr., a developer, was involved in the project along with DTC founder George Wallace.
 It started on 40 acres, and in terms of development, "George Wallace was on the east side of I-25 and John Madden was on the west side of I-25."
 The Denver Tech Center was designed by architect/planner Carl A. Worthington.
 In the early 1970s, investors asked Worthington to complete a conceptual master plan along a new fiber optic line south of downtown Denver.
 The master plan started with forty acres, with potential for an additional 800 acres.
 The plan subsequently grew to 850 acres, with over 25 million square feet of completed buildings.

 The DTC was established in the early 1970s.
 Cable companies United Cablevision, United Artists Cable, and later AT&T Broadband, all had their start in - and still have major infrastructure around - the Denver Tech Center.
 In the Colorado area, Bill Daniels and John C. Malone were early adopters who shepherded many standards in cable technology.
 The area's progress was a major reason for Denver Regional Council of Governments' T-REX expansion into the Denver Tech Center, which built new light rail lines connecting the Denver Tech Center to downtown Denver.